Shearwaters of The Petrel Station

 One of the most exciting examples of what can turn up offshore on The Petrel Station seabird tours is the Streaked Shearwater, when we recorded the first ever live record in New Zealand waters.

-This is a stunning brown shearwater with a strongly streaked head, breeding mainly in Japan.
+This stunning brown and white shearwater with it’s a strongly streaked head, breeds mainly in Japan.
 It is an exceptionally scarce visitor to New Zealand, but its appearance offshore from Tutukaka shows just how exciting pelagic birding here can be — and why every tour carries the possibility of something truly unexpected turning up.

 Flesh-footed Shearwater